MajorGlip/Jonathan-Ball-AI-Portfolio/README.md

 Before entering the AI field, I spent years working as a pharmacy technician.
 When I discovered how Computer Vision and AI could be applied to healthcare, from pill identification to medical imaging — I felt like this would be a further advancement in my carrer.

-This portfolio is the first chapter of that transition.

 ## Contact

 - **Email:** ball.jonathan1112@gmail.com